Last Updated on by

 Changes Allowed During the Medicare Annual Enrollment Period

-- Switch from Medicare Advantage (Part C) to Original Medicare Parts A and B
+- Switch from Medicare Advantage back to Original Medicare

-- Go from Original Medicare to Medicare Advantage
+- Disenroll from Original Medicare and enroll in Medicare Advantage

 - Change from one Medicare Advantage plan to another

-- Sign up for a Medicare Part D prescription drug plan
+- Sign up for a Part D prescription drug plan

 - Change from one Part D prescription plan to another

 Any changes you make during the Medicare Annual Enrollment Period will take effect on January 1st of the following year.

 Why Change Your Medicare Coverage During the Annual Enrollment Period Window